 - Take care of yourself.
 It will be much more difficult to help your loved one if you are physically, psychologically, and emotionally drained.

 Although safe to use when taken as prescribed, benzos can be as harmful as any illicit drug if they are abused.
 Individuals who abuse benzos are at risk for serious negative outcomes in virtually every area of their lives.
 Many people struggle to maintain work performance while abusing benzos, and so they may risk being fired and struggling with long-term unemployment and financial ruin.
 Abuse of these drugs also often causes strain in relationships and may result in separation, divorce, loss of child custody, lost friendships, and social isolation.
 In addition, these drugs can severely harm individuals physiologically, causing organ damage, cognitive impairment, and placing them at a continual risk of overdose.
 Finally, individuals who are unable to overcome their dependence on these drugs, and especially individuals who are struggling with other co-occurring mental illnesses, may resort to self-harm or suicide.
 Fortunately, with proper care, benzodiazepine abuse does not have to take over an individual’s life.
-At Duffy’s Napa Valley Rehab, effective treatments are available that can help individuals conquer benzodiazepine use disorder once and for all.
+At Duffy’s benzo addiction rehab center, effective treatments are available that can help individuals conquer benzodiazepine use disorder once and for all.

-Grounded in the 12-Step principles of Alcoholics Anonymous, the treatment offered at this center makes for a transformative experience that can improve upon the lives of all who come for care.
+Grounded in the 12-Step principles of Alcoholics Anonymous, the treatment offered at this addiction center makes for a transformative experience that can improve upon the lives of all who come for care.
 Trained, experienced, and dedicated staff members, many of whom have worked at our center for several years, go above and beyond to ensure that guests’ recovery journeys are both life-changing and meaningful.
-Upon completion of our streamlined admissions process, individualized treatment plans are created by these staff members so as to address and treat the concerns our guests come to us with.
+Upon completion of our streamlined admissions process, individualized benzo abuse treatment plans are created by these staff members so as to address and treat the concerns our guests come to us with.
 Within these plans, the following proven-effective and evidenced-based methods of care may be included as part of a man or woman’s experience at Duffy’s: